-- release new versions of data to users
+- releasing new versions of data to users

 - successful and failed login attempts

-Log are available in a JSON format and stamped with the date and time.
+Logs are available in JSON format and stamped with the date and time.

 Toucan’s server stores its objects in MongoDB.
 It uses:

-The server needs to be authenticated to mongo with the
+The server needs to be authenticated by MongoDB with the

 Each of our clients have a dedicated MongoDB instance for the storage of their small-apps.
 See the DB infrastructure description for further information.